Shweyy123/CODSOFT_LEVEL_1_TASK_3/README.md

 # CODSOFT_LEVEL_1_TASK_3
-React Calculator

 This is a simple calculator web application built using React.

-Demo
-You can try out the calculator live here.

 Features
 Basic arithmetic operations: addition, subtraction, multiplication, and division.